 Showing your children how to communicate effectively is a good place to begin with bullying.
 Once you have this solid foundation, you can help your children come up with solutions.
 You may even want to share your strategies with other parents on FamilyApp.

-If communication doesn’t work, they should feel comfortable asking an adult or teacher who can help them.
+If communication doesn’t work, they should feel comfortable asking an adult or teacher to help them.
 Whether it requires discussion with parents or a sit-down between families, it’s important your child doesn’t feel alone.
 It’s especially important in situations where severe bullying can lead to psychological trauma.
 While having the right tools to communicate is key, there’s no need for kids to be left on their own.

 It’s no fun for children to deal with conflict, whether it’s cyberbullying or on the playground.
 However, being able to resolve situations on their own is an important part of their development.